rtbrick/bngblaster/docsrc/sources/streams.rst

 The commands ``traffic-start`` and ``traffic-stop`` can be used to start or stop all traffic globally and are equal to pressing F7/F8 in the interactive user interface.
 This command does not alter the current state of a traffic stream.
 For instance, if a stream has not been started,
 it can't be started with this command.
-Instead, this command acts as a global block to control the transmission of traffic streams.
+Instead, this command acts as a global signal to control the transmission of traffic streams.

 ``$ sudo bngblaster-cli run.sock traffic-start``

+The initial state of the global global signal can be controlled with the configuration option ``traffic->autostart`` which is enabled per default.

 All other commands distinguish between unicast, multicast, and session-traffic streams.